windmaomao/windmaomao.github.io/resume/project.md

 TEDAR

 : 2012
-: ArchSmart LLC, contracting for Department of Homeland Security, [Test&Evaluation Data Archival Repo](https://www.sbir.gov/sbirsearch/detail/385521)
+: ArchSmart LLC, contracting for Department of Homeland Security : *Drupal* *Solr* {.labels}
-: `Drupal`, `Solr`
-: The TEDAR will provide a repository for T&E event data, M&S event data, and other analysis event data, consisting of very large amounts of processed and raw structured and unstructured detection device data collected by T&E and M&S events and analyses of these data.
+: [Test&Evaluation Data Archival Repo](https://www.sbir.gov/sbirsearch/detail/385521) will provide a repository for T&E event data, M&S event data, and other analysis event data, consisting of very large amounts of processed and raw structured and unstructured detection device data collected by T&E and M&S events and analyses of these data.
 Authorized users will be able to search for and access these data collections and retrieve data relevant to their business needs, such as performing engineering analyses and studies.

 PharmTrac

 : Feb 2012 - Feb 2013
 : [PlusDelta Technologies](http://www.plusdeltatech.com/)
-: `Drupal`, `iPhone`
+: *Drupal* *iPhone* {.labels}
 : Build startup flagship product that tracks medication inside hospitals like Fedex.
 I help build a medication tracking and workflow process improvement solution for hospital pharmacies that uses handheld smart mobile technology with an integrated web-enabled software that verifies, records and monitors every step in the process of medication preparation, dispensing, and delivery.
 The project mainly builds an API that can talk to mobile devices and takes 1 year with 2000 billable hours to finish.
 It has been deployed and used by 4 hospitals.
 : - Data Modeling: dispense, med, order, and locations.
   - Tracking Workflow: design workflow states for medications.